Danyushen/Emotion_Detection/reports/README.md

 >
 > Answer:
 >
-> The Compute engine is used in combination with the Vertex AI, to train the model on a VM in the cloud and give the news model as output to the bucket.
+> The Compute engine is used in combination with the Vertex AI, to train the model on a VM that runs the newly created docker image in the cloud and outputs a trained model to the Bucket.
-> The configuration is done in the config file ‘config_vertex_ai.yaml’, here the VM is specified to use n1-standard-8 which can be found here: https://cloud.google.com/compute/docs/general-purpose-machines#c3-highcpu_1, the specific model is this case is a machine with 8 vCPUs and 30GB memory.
+> The configuration is done in the file ‘config_vertex_ai.yaml’, here the VM is specified to use n1-standard-8, which is a machine with 8 vCPUs and 30GB memory, more information can be found here: https://cloud.google.com/compute/docs/general-purpose-machines#c3-highcpu_1
-> To monitor the performance of the training, the VM need access to where the weights and bias is located, which in this case is at WANDB.
+> To monitor the performance of the training, the VM needs access to where the weights and bias is located, which in this case is located at WANDB.
-> The machine takes the newly created docker image to spin up a container for the run.
+> To spin up a container, the machine uses the newly created docker image in the cloud to spin up a container for the run.
-The training is then done here and the output is a trained model, that can be used later for prediction through a local FASTAPI.
+When this is done, it’s possible to start the VM to train the model.
+The training is then done here and the output is a trained model that can be used later for prediction through a local FASTAPI.
 >
-> Command to run the Vertex AI: gcloud ai custom-jobs create --region=europe-west1 --display-name=test-run --config=config_vertex_ai.yaml
+> To use this feature, the following command can be used: gcloud ai custom-jobs create --region=europe-west1 --display-name=test-run --config=config_vertex_ai.yaml

 ### Question 19